Bridges were built in the first stakeholder meeting to achieve an understanding between local community stakeholders in Lisbon.

-The Basque Country OP 2014-2020 sets our the strategy and objectives for involvement in ERDF operations.
+The Basque Country Operational Programme (OP) 2014-2020 sets our the strategy and objectives for involvement in ERDF operations.
 It is organised according to identified regional needs designed to achieve smart growth.
-Specifically, San Sebastian will focus on Priority 1 of the OP, which is concerned with Strengthening and Promoting the RDI system in line with the Basque RIS3.
+Specifically, San Sebastian will focus on Priority 1 of the OP, which is concerned with Strengthening and Promoting the Research, Development and Innovation (RDI) system in line with the Basque RIS3.

 Within this Priority, Axis 1 addresses the need to strengthen and boost the RDI system in line with the Basque RIS3, concentrating on supporting investment by companies in Research and Innovation, and prioritising interventions which create a productive Innovation ecosystem.
 Of particular importance are those types of support which encourage business to collaborate with the actors if the Basque Science and Technology Network.